 Well, that seems to be problematic.

-You know, there was one article on Boston.com about the FBI's involvement with Bulger and a case that uh Kevin Cullen wrote about uh in 2011 in the Boston uh and one of the Boston papers, and after Obama asked Congress to make an exception to allow Mueller to stay two extra years as the FBI director.
+You know, there was one article on Boston.com about the FBI's involvement with Bulger and a case that Kevin Cullen wrote about in 2011 in the Boston, in one of the Boston papers, and after Obama asked Congress to make an exception to allow Mueller to stay two extra years as the FBI director.

-Now Muller was also in the position in that position while Whitey Bulger was helping the FBI supposedly card off criminal competitors, but he at the time was burying bodies in shallow graves in in parts of Massachusetts in 2001.
+Now, Mueller was also in the position in that position while Whitey Bulger was helping the FBI supposedly cart off criminal competitors, but he at the time was burying bodies in shallow graves in parts of Massachusetts.

-Those four people who were convicted of this guy, Teddy Deegan's murder were exonerated by the courts.
+In 2001, those four people who were convicted of this guy, Teddy Deegan's murder, were exonerated by the courts.

 It just sounds like Andrew Weissman's record, doesn't it?

-You know, tens of thousands of people lose their job.
+You know, tens of thousands of people lose their job, Anderson Accounting.

 Four Merrill executives away for a year.